Piotr-Les/Internship-task/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-if you npm run api first the app will run on [http://localhost:3001](http://localhost:3001)
+if you run: **npm run api** first the app will run on which is correct and intended [http://localhost:3001](http://localhost:3001)
 The page will reload if you make edits.\
 You will also see any lint errors in the console.